connctd/docs/docs/content/connector/connector_protocol.md

 #### Payload

 `id` is the ID of the action request.
 It identifies this specific request, not the triggered action.
+It can be for example used to update the state of an action later on.
+This is useful when interacting with devices that might be in a sleeping mode.

 `thingId` is the ID of the thing the action is triggered on.